oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/create-aux-image.md

 ### Usage scenarios

-The commands below assume that all the required WDT installer has been downloaded and added to the cache.
+The following commands assume that the required WDT installer has been downloaded and added to the ImageTool cache.
 Use the [cache]({{< relref "/userguide/tools/cache.md" >}}) command to set it up.

 - Create an image named `wdt:1.10` with the latest [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) version.